GOFS-lite/GOFS-lite/reference.md

 File Name | Presence | Description
 ---|---|---
-`gofs.json` | REQUIRED | Auto-discovery file that links to all of the other files published by the system.
+`gofs.json` | REQUIRED | Auto-discovery file that links to all of the other files published by the data producer of the on-demand service system.
+`gofs_versions.json` | OPTIONAL | Shows the different versions available for the same GOFS feed.
-`system_information.json` | REQUIRED | Defines the attributes of the on-demand service system (e.g. operator, location, year implemented, URL, contact info, timezone, etc.)
+`system_information.json` | REQUIRED | Defines the attributes of the on-demand service system (e.g. operator, location, year implemented, URL, contact info, timezone, etc.).
 `service_brands.json` | REQUIRED | Details the different on-demand service brands available to the riders.
 `vehicle_types.json` | Conditionally REQUIRED | Describes the vehicle types used for operating the on-demand services.
 This file is REQUIRED if any vehicle types are referenced in `zone_travel_rules.json`.
 `zones.json` | REQUIRED | Geographically defines zones where on-demand services are available to the riders.